A nice Sunday for everyone! Today, it goes into the third round of our monthly theme “Italian Kitchen – Learn all about gnocchi!“.

 Wash the arugula, spin dry and free of the thicker lower stems.
 Then cut into fine strips, mix with the ricotta and Parmesan and season with salt and pepper.

-tightly roll the Parma ham, cut into thin rings and put aside the rolls separately.
-Pro Gnoccho a small amount of rocket mass and Parma ham rolls will be used later
+Roll the Parma ham tightly, cut into thin rings and put the rolls separately aside.
+A small amount of rocket mass and a Parma ham roll are later used for each Gnocco

 1 cm Cut the Gorgonzola into small, about 1 x cubes.